jbcodeforce/aws-studies/docs/infra/networking.md

 With Elastic IP address, we can mask an EC2 instance failure by rapidly remapping the address to another instance.
 But better to use DNS.
 Elastic IP is a public IPv4 that we own as long as we want and we can attach it to one EC2 instance at a time.
 It is not free.

+In the context of High Performance Computing (HPC) and ML applications, or OS-bypass, we can use EFA.

 ## Virtual Private Cloud

 A virtual private cloud (VPC) is a virtual network dedicated to our AWS account.
 All new accounts have a default VPC.